 - How long it lasted

-- Let’s start with the sole of the DeWalt Newark
+- Let’s start with the soles of these Blundstone work boots

 - Last words